 A definition defines concepts, i.e. predicates or functions, in terms of other concepts.
+If a predicate is inductively defined in terms of itself, the definition employs the well-founded semantics.
 A definition consists of a set of rules, enclosed by { and }.